 Warm and dry – November to February – average 27°C (80°F).

-April is the hottest month in Bangkok with an average temperature of 30°C (86°F) and an average high around 34°C (93°F).
+April is the hottest month in Bangkok with an average high of around 34°C (93°F).
 December is the coolest month at 26°C (79°F), and September is the wettest month with an average of 320mm of rain.

 For more climate info: Bangkok Weather Guide…